-Level 2 If the student continues misbehaving.
-The Houseparent must inform the ST, who will notify the parents.
-Specific sanctions might need to be put in place Houseparent and Head of House, Senior Tutor Level 3 Stealing and/or physical assault, willful damage to another person's, or college property.
-The Head of House will inform the Senior Tutor and Director of Boarding.
-The ST will notify parents.
-A written warning will be given by the DoB.
-Sanctions may include external referral for behaviour support, specialized workshop, and the restrictions on curfew and/or weekend privileges and activities.
-Head of House, Senior Tutor, Director of Boarding Level 4 Repetitive or behaviour which is considered serious, e.g. bullying, HSB, physical assault, possession of drugs or alcohol, illegal CBD or intoxication.
-Smoking or vaping in the building.
-The Head of House will inform the Senior Tutor and Director of Boarding.
-The ST will notify parents.
-A written warning will be given by the DoB.
-If the student is to be suspended or expelled, the VP will consult with the Principal.
-Sanctions may include external referral for behaviour support, specialized workshop, and the restrictions on curfew and/ or weekend privileges and activities.
-Head of House, Senior Tutor, Director of Boarding, Vice Principal Level 5 Failure to comply with rules despite a Level 4 Final Warning.
-Examples include drugs or alcohol being brought into the boarding houses and/or distributed by a student, bullying, harassment and physical assault.
-An incidence of seriously poor behavior or persistent poor behaviour may result in the student facing temp or permanent exclusion.
-Head of House, Senior Tutor, Director of Boarding, Vice Principal
+Level 3 Persistent poor behaviour or serious misbehaviour such as, stealing and/or physical assault, willful damage to another person's, or college property, strong verbal abuse, misogynistic comments, direct racist or homophobic comment.
+Written warning Formal letter to parents Training/ specialised workshop, Behaviour Improvement contract, restrictions on curfew and/ or weekend privileges and activities.
+Confiscation of electronic devices/ game console for a prolonged period of time.
+Head of House, Senior Tutor, Director of Student Services (DSS) Level 4 Repetitive or behaviour which is considered serious, e.g. bullying, HSB, physical assault, possession of drugs or alcohol, illegal CBD or intoxication.
+Meeting with parents, ST, HoH and DSS Formal warning Temporary suspension External referral for behaviour support, Specialized workshop, Prolonged restrictions on curfew and/ or weekend privileges and activities.
+Head of House, Senior Tutor, DSS, Vice Principal Level 5 Failure to comply with rules despite a Level 4 Final Warning.
+Serious misconduct: drugs or alcohol being brought into the boarding houses and/or distributed by a student, bullying, harassment, physical assault, contravening British Law.
+Final formal warning; Meeting with the Vice Principal or Principal (in the absence of the Vice Principal) with the DSS; temporary suspension Expulsion Potential Police involvement.
+VP and DSS Appeals to the Principal